-The economic cost-effectiveness of the photovoltaic systems installed in small and medium enterprises is expected to be increased in the future and interest in their construction due to:
+Also the economic cost-effectiveness of the investment is expected in the future to be increases and interest in their installation due to:

-- Higher prices of electrical energy - Provision of cheap "green" credits with interest rate close to 0% - Need for provision of bigger own production from renewable energy sources
+- Lower specific cost price of installed kWp for photovoltaic electrical plant - High prices of electrical energy - Provision of green credits with interest rate closer to 0%. - Need for provision of bigger own production from renewable source, etc.